It’s a well-known fact most dogs love gnawing on bones. The meaty flavor and the rough texture make them the perfect chew toy!

 Check the labels of your dog’s food to make sure he’s getting the correct amount of calcium for his needs.
 If his dog food doesn’t supply enough calcium or you make your own dog food, talk to your vet to determine the right amount of calcium for your pet.

-Do you think dogs are meant to eat fish bones?
+Do you think dogs should eat fish bones?
 Tell us in the comment below!